dakotaPPP/learning-go/README.md

 And at the end of each project I'll write a reflection about what I learned, what I'm most proud of, what I struggled the most with, and what AI suggests I should've done different

 ## Limiting my resources

 - **Note: I disabled copilot inline completions and will refrain from using AI to generate code or explain step by step what I must do**
 - On top of this I will be including urls to share the chats I have with AI about why something isn't working or not
 - However I can't share every instance of running into AI as google has their own AI that I will use whenever looking up a topic
 - My editor is NeoVim preconfigured with LazyVim, so I do have access to the Lazy Extra of lang.go
-  - This gives me access to some snippets, go's LSP, linting, and automatic go formatting whenver I save a file
+  - This gives me access to some snippets, go's LSP, linting, and automatic go formatting whenever I save a file

 ## Projects to Complete